uob-coms20007/uob-coms20007.github.io/syntax/predictive.md

   \end{array}
 $$

-So we will have 5 functions, `d`, `d'`, `c`, `c'` and `a`.
+So we will have 6 functions, `s`, `d`, `d'`, `c`, `c'` and `a`.
 Each of these functions will be responsible for parsing those strings that are derivable from the corresponding non-terminal in the grammar.
 So, for example, `d` will parse exactly those strings derivable from $D$.
 Here's the complete set of parsing functions:

 ```ocaml
   let rec d () =